domoszlai/juicy-gcode/README.md

 - `$ juicy-gcode --help`

 ## Usage

+> :warning: **Breaking change**: Since version 1.0.0.0, the flavor file format changed to YAML.
+If you use a pre 1.0 version, please refer to [this historical README file](https://github.com/domoszlai/juicy-gcode/blob/9d573918eb1c4a99801c8d6745f7471ba987828c/README.md)

 > :warning: **Breaking change**: Since version 0.3.0.0, `--generate-bezier` has been removed in favor of the more generic `--curve-fitting` parameter and `--resolution` has been renamed to `--tolerance`